 To do so, attach the following notices to the program.
 It is safest to attach them to the start of each source file to most effectively state the exclusion of warranty; and each file should have at least the "copyright" line and a pointer to where the full notice is found.

-<one line to give the program's name and a brief idea of what it does.>
+<one line to give the program's name and a brief idea of what it does.> the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 Copyright (C) <textyear> <name of author>